-- In October, 1942, Noel Coward premiered and appeared in two of his plays – Present Laughter and This Happy Breed – and threw in Blithe Spirit for good measure!
+- In October, 1942, Noel Coward premiered and appeared in two of his plays – Present Laughter and This Happy Breed.
+He threw in Blithe Spirit for good measure!

 - The prestige of the Grand continued through the 1950s, which was a glittering decade in spite of the growing impact of television.